 In order to be eligible, DLT Financial Instruments shall satisfy certain conditions.

-- DLT Financial Instruments consisting of bonds shall have an issuance size of less than EUR 500 million
+- DLT Financial Instruments consisting of units in collective investment undertakings shall have a market value of the assets under management of less than EUR 500 million

 DLT Market Infrastructures